John Thompson, first Seahawks GM, dies at 95

 John Thompson, the first general manager in Seahawks history who helped oversee the selection of the team’s nickname and colors as well as the hiring of first coach Jack Patera, has died.

-Thompson, 95, died Tuesday morning in Las Vegas, his son, Mike, told The Seattle Times.
+Thompson, 95, died Tuesday morning, May 24, in Las Vegas, his son, Mike, told The Seattle Times.
 A cause of death was not immediately available.

-Thompson, who grew up in South Bend where he was valedictorian of his high school class at the age of 16 and later graduated from the University of Washington, was hired as general manager of the Seahawks on March 6, 1975, and held that position until October 1982.
+Thompson, who grew up in South Bend, Washington, where he was valedictorian of his high school class at the age of 16 and later attended the University of Washington, was hired as general manager of the Seahawks on March 6, 1975, and held that position until October 1982.

 “That was his dream job,” Mike Thompson said.